 - Setting up site fencing, hoarding, site sheds and amenities

 - Removing the TBM: lifting out the cutter heads and shields as they arrive

-- Diverting utilities like water, sewer, gas and electricity if required
+- Diverting utilities like water, sewer, gas and electricity

 - Excavating the shaft with excavators, rock hammers or blasting